bchavez/RethinkDb.Driver/README.md

 10. Your query's AST is in the HTTP request ***payload*** for network traffic named `?conn_id=hash`.
 For example, running `r.now()` translates to:
 	* `[1,[103,[]], {global args}]`

-Using the debugging technique above, you can compare the C# driver's AST output with the RethinkDB web-admin's AST to help you locate any AST discrepancies.
+Using the debugging technique above, you can compare the C# driver's AST output with the JavaScript AST to help you locate any AST discrepancies.